 - Private Equity and Venture Capital: Firms that provide working capital to a target organization to nurture initial launch or expansion, new product development, or restructuring of the company’s operations, management, or ownership.

-There will also be many finance internship postings in Crimson Careers that are not part of the Campus Interview Program.
+There will also be many finance internship postings in Crimson Careers from employers that do not recruit on campus or participate in the Campus Interview Program.
 You will also find additional opportunities through iNet, UCAN, and more.
 Some opportunities that may be more friendly toward freshmen and sophomores include those in insurance, financial planning, and those at local branches of commercial banks and brokerage firms.

 The large, multinational financial institutions have offices worldwide, and some will come separately to the Boston/Cambridge area to promote their specific opportunities and target students who have the relevant work authorization and language skills.
 It is important to note that these opportunities can follow a different timeline than their U.S. based counterparts and may not be included in a firm's efforts to hire through the Campus Interview Program.
 For example, the Asia divisions of many investment banks will host events in Harvard Square in October and November to coincide with the annual Boston Career Forum.
 Interviews for internship opportunities will then often take place in New York in January.
 Check the Employers on Campus Calendar and employer websites for more information.
 Also check Crimson Careers and Going Global for opportunities with international offices in mid-size and boutique firms as well as in non-U.S. firms.